Wandalen/wTesting/README.md

 tst .run ./someDirectory verbosity:5
 ```

-- `verbosity` - change amount of output test information.
+`verbosity` - change amount of output test information.
 Accepts a value from 0 to 9.
 Default value is 4.

 ```
 tst .run ./path/to/suite routine:someRoutine
 ```

-- `routine` - used to test separate test routine.
+`routine` - used to test separate test routine.
 Accepts name of test routine.

 ```
 tst .run ./someDirectory testRoutineTimeOut:[ time ]
 ```

-- `testRoutineTimeOut` - limits the testing time for test routines.
+`testRoutineTimeOut` - limits the testing time for test routines.
 Accepts time in milliseconds.
 Default value is 5000ms.

 ### Documentation

 Please see documentation in the `doc` directory.
-It is available in [English](./doc/version.eng/) and [Ukrainian](./doc/version.ukr/)

 For gentle introduction use [tutorials](./doc/version.eng/README.md#Tutorials).
 For getting exhaustive information on one or another aspect use [list of concepts](./doc/version.eng/README.md#Concepts) to find a concept of interest and get familiar with it.